Collecting VMware ESX or VCenter Performance Counters during a LoadGen Test

 • -secure

 Used in secure mode to provide a previously generated encrypted credentials string, enhancing security by avoiding plain-text credentials on the command line.
+You can override specific settings from the encrypted string using -timeout, -stopFile, -esxCounters, or -esxcountersfile on the command line.

 • -getesxcounters